 The Kenyan Kasuku Jewish community in rural Gathundia started in the year 2000 when a group broke away from a Christian church in favor of pursuing the Jewish faith.
 They built their own synagogue from tree trunks and plastic sheeting on the land of two community elders, appropriately named Abraham and Sarah.
-Yehuda Kimani acts as a spokesperson for the community, and communicates their progress with Kulanu regularly.
+Yehuda Kimani acts as a spokesperson for the community and communicates regularly with Kulanu and with friends, supporters, and visitors.

 Rabbi Gershom Sizomu, from the neighboring Ugandan Abayudaya community, has formally converted many members of the Kasuku Jewish community.
-Kulanu supports the Kasuku by facilitating conversions under the guidance of Rabbi Gershom.
+Kulanu supported travel costs for one group from Kenya to go to Uganda for conversions.

 Yehudah Kimani wrote: